 How to Use CBD Oil and Where to Buy It

 There are several ways to use CBD, including in capsule, topical, edible or drop forms.
-You can use lotions or oils containing CBD on your skin, place a few drops under your tongue or vape CBD oil.
+You can use lotions or oils containing CBD on your skin, place a few drops in your mouth or vape CBD oil.

 Generally speaking, ingesting CBD oils using a dropper is typically the easiest way to stay in control of exactly how much you are taking.
 Plus, pure CBD oil will not contain additives that come with side effects.
 Remember, when you are using CBD oil or any kind of cannabis product, you must read the product label to determine the best dose for you.